Frequently Asked Questions

 Windows 8 Course and Certificate Questions

-The Windows 8 course will remain available until April 30, 2020.
+The Windows 8 course retired in April 2020.

 Can I reprint my Digital Literacy legacy certificate if I did not register it?